hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 }
 ```

-As soon as we try to parallelize this computation, it becemos clear that
+As soon as we try to parallelize this computation, it becomes clear that
 we have to model it differently.
 More complications arise on top of that
 when we want to scale out, across multiple machines.